20 boot room ideas perfect for both compact and larger luxurious spaces

 Boot room ideas are often a great solution if you're seeking a home for your family pet.
 Allocating a space within a boot room wall such as this one not only gives them somewhere cosy to sleep or rest, it can also help contain their muddy paws while you deal with the rest of the family's shoes and coats.

-If space is no object, you could even consider allocating space for a dedicated dog shower, one of the more recent additions to modern utility room ideas.
+If space is no object, you could even consider allocating space for a dedicated dog washing station, one of the more recent additions to modern utility room ideas.

 If you don’t have room for a dedicated boot room, it’s easy to add the benefits to a utility room in a design now commonly referred to as a bootility room.